Bonelab/bonelab-website/_members/sebastian-polanco.md

 studies in biomedical engineering, his research experience, as well as his passion for soccer and other sports.

 He worked in the Bone Imaging Laboratory after he graduated as a Research Assistant for a year.
-His graduate project is focused on how ACL injuries leads to a higher risk of osteoarthritis.
+His graduate project is focused on how ACL injuries lead to a higher risk of osteoarthritis.